Games Genie

 Which free Steam shooters are best for competitive play?

 Counter-Strike 2 and Apex Legends offer the most active ranked environments with clear skill ladders.
-THE FINALS and Halo Infinite also provide structured ranked modes if you prefer objective or arena pacing.
+THE FINALS and Halo Infinite also provide structured ranked modes if you prefer objective or arena pacing over pure elimination.

 How much content is truly free in these games?

 Core PvP modes are free in every ranked pick here.
-Some titles, like Destiny 2, gate major PvE content behind expansions, which is why they’re ranked with clear caveats about free access.
+Destiny 2 gates its major PvE content—campaigns, raids, and dungeons—behind paid expansions, which is why its entry comes with clear caveats about what the free slice actually covers.

 What's the difference between hero, arena, and tactical shooters?